rgeyer/cli-rcw/README.md

 cli-rcw
 =======

-A CLI tool for interacting with RightScale Cloud Workflow, formerly CloudFlow, formerly Maestro
+A CLI tool for interacting with RightScale Cloud Workflow

+This has been put on ice until plans around RCW are solidified.